ivancuric/js-perf/README.md

 <script src="main-bundle.js">
 ```

 Then there's the topic of transpiled code and polyfills.
-If you are writing modern javascript, you're probably using babel to transpile it into ES5 compatible
+If you are writing modern javascript, you're probably using babel to transpile it into ES5 compatible code, which
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzEwOTYyNDUyLDM1MjIzNTU5MywtNzY5NT
+eyJoaXN0b3J5IjpbLTEyMDM5OTYzOTIsMzUyMjM1NTkzLC03Nj
-E1NDJdfQ==
+k1MTU0Ml19
 -->